gagneurlab/funcRVP/README.md

 To try out the FuncRVP model on simulated example data run the [python notebook in the example directory](https://github.com/gagneurlab/funcRVP/tree/main/example).

 This repo contains the scripts to train our model and benchmark the results.
-The [`scripts`](https://github.com/gagneurlab/funcRVP/tree/main/scripts) directory contains the codes for the running the model, hyperparameter optimization and consolidating results.
-The [`plotting_codes`](https://github.com/gagneurlab/funcRVP/tree/main/plotting_codes) directory contains R scripts used to create figures in our manuscript.

 ## Requirements
 --------------------------